balintxd/GameOfLife/README.md

 # GameOfLife

-Convay's Game of Life in C# console.
+Conway's Game of Life in C# console.